 New Street, Chelmsford, Essex, CM1 1EL

-**Please let us know if you need wheelchair access, so we can tell the coach company in advance if they need to remove seats**
+**Please let us know ASAP if you need wheelchair access, so we can tell the coach company in advance to remove seats**

 COME READY TO EXPRESS YOUR SOLIDARITY, ENERGY, LOVE AND RAGE, BE IT IN SONG, MUSIC, SPOKEN WORD, BANNERS OR CHANTING, AS WE RALLY IN SUPPORT OF THE STANSTED DEFENDANTS, AND AGAINST DEPORTATION CHARTER FLIGHTS.